 - TA does not typically factor in the fundamentals of the company

 - TA can be a good tool to spot potential price moves in penny stocks

-So, don't rely exclusively on technical analysis, and even if you do, understand that it can often be misleading.
+Remember that relying exclusively on technical analysis is not a method to quick riches.
+You should understand that it can often be misleading.
 You may see what you think is a perfect topping out pattern only to watch the shares continue their climb higher.

-Also, keep in mind that no strategy is fool-proof.
-This is why it is so important to start by Paper Trading, whereby you risk no money, as you learn and develop your own approach to penny stock profits.
-Start slowly, and you will finish well ahead of all the investors who just dive in, head first!
+There is no strategy that is fool-proof.
+This is why it is so important to start by paper trading (no money) as you learn and develop your own approach to penny stock profits.
+Start slowly, and you will finish well ahead of the investors who dive in, wallet first.